-In addition to probate and land records, Historic Records Staff has transitioned to collecting the same information from birth and death records, the Registration of Free Negros, personal property tax Records and court order books.
+In addition to probate and land records, Historic Records Center staff have transitioned to collecting the same information from birth and death records, the Registration of Free Negros, personal property tax records and court order books.
 The project will eventually include criminal and civil cases, as well as chancery cases.

-The Fairfax County Slavery Index has captured the names of thousands of slaves who lived in Fairfax County, but it is important to note that the Fairfax Court Slavery Index will never be a complete record of all of the slaves who lived in the county.
-Some known slaveholding families never filed documents concerning slaves at the court, and so, because the index is based on court records, those slaves are missing from the index.
-Additionally, several 18th and early 19th century deed and court order books are missing from the Fairfax Circuit Court’s holdings, leaving gaps in the index.
+The Fairfax Court Slavery Index has captured the names of thousands of enslaved and indentured persons who lived in Fairfax County, but it is important to note that the Fairfax Court Slavery Indexwill never be a complete record of all the enslaved who lived here.
+Some known slaveholding families never filed documents accounting for the enslaved at the court, and so, because the index is based on court records, those enslaved are missing from the index.
+Additionally, several 18th and early 19th century deed and court order books are missing from the Fairfax Clerk’s Office’s holdings, leaving gaps in the index.

 The development of the Fairfax Court Slavery Index is an ongoing project.
 The index is available as a card catalog at the Historic Records Center.

-Current Index Statistics – As of September 2017
+Current Index Statistics – as of December 2022

-**Third party includes those who were involved in the economy of slavery, including (but not limited to) slave catchers, jailors, tax commissioners, auctioneers, and slave patrollers.
+*** Third party includes those who were involved in the economy of slavery, including (but not limited to) jailors, tax commissioners, auctioneers, “slave patrollers,” merchants, undertakers, and midwives.